jonorthwash/ud-annotatrix/README.md

 ## User guide

-The basic user guide is avaliable on the [help page](https://maryszmary.github.io/ud-annotatrix/standalone/help.html).
+The basic user guide is available on the [help page](https://maryszmary.github.io/ud-annotatrix/standalone/help.html).

 ## Architecture and components